2 Ingredient Keto Friendly Peanut Butter Cookie Recipe

 Combine Keto Peanut Butter Cookie Ingredients

-Add the peanut butter and egg to a large bowl and mix together on high speed with a hand mixer.
+Add the peanut butter and egg to a large bowl.
+Mix together on high speed with a hand mixer.

-Next, roll the peanut butter cookie dough into 1 inch balls of dough and place on a parchment paper prepared baking sheet.
-You can use a small cookie scoop to create the balls, or even just your hands.
+Next, roll the peanut butter cookie dough into 1 inch balls of dough.
+Place them on a parchment paper prepared baking sheet.
+You can use a small cookie scoop to create the balls, or just your hands.
 Things will get sticky, so be sure to have a paper towel handy if you go this route.

 Or just do what I do and lick it off if nobody else is watching 😂 I mean, what?
 That’s not professional in the least 🤔😂